amomen9/SQLServer-DBA-Tools/README.md

 	Example:

 	exec sp_restore_latest_backups @Destination_Database_Name_suffix = N'',
   					-- You can specify the destination database names' suffix here.
-If the destination database name already exists and is
-			-- equal to the backup database name,
-  			-- the database will be restored on its own.
+If the destination database name is equal to the backup database name, -- the database will be restored on its own.
 Leave empty to do so.
-							   @Destination_Database_DataFiles_Location = '',
+					@Destination_Database_DataFiles_Location = 'same',
   					-- This script creates the folders if they do not exist automatically.
 Make sure SQL Service has permission to create such folders
-  			-- This variable must be in the form of for example 'D:\Program Files\Microsoft SQL Server\MSSQL15.MSSQLSERVER\DATA'
+  					-- This variable must be in the form of for example 'D:\Program Files\Microsoft SQL Server\MSSQL15.MSSQLSERVER\DATA'.
+If left empty,
+					-- the datafiles will be restored to destination servers default directory.
+If given 'same', the script will try to put datafiles to
+					-- exactly the same path as the original server.
+One of the situations that you can benefit from this, is if your destination server
+					-- has an identical structure as your original server, for example it's a clone of it.
+					-- if this parameter is set to same, the '@Destination_Database_LogFile_Location' parameter will be ignored.
-							   @Destination_Database_LogFile_Location = '',
+					@Destination_Database_LogFile_Location = 'D:\test\testLog',
-							   @IncludeSubdirectories = 1,
 					@Backup_root = N'D:\backup',
 					-- Root location for backup files.
+					@IncludeSubdirectories = 1,		-- Choose whether to include subdirectories or not while the script is searching for backup files.
 					@Keep_Database_in_Restoring_State = 0,
 					-- If equals to 1, the database will be kept in restoring state
 					@Take_tail_of_log_backup = 0,
 					@Temp_Working_Directory = N'C:\Temp',
 					-- Make sure SQL Service has permission to create this folder
 					@DataFileSeparatorChar = '_'
 					-- This parameter specifies the punctuation mark used in data files names.
-For example "_" -- in NW_1.mdf or "$" in NW$1.mdf
+For example "_" -- in 'NW_sales_1.ndf' or "$" in 'NW_sales$1.ndf'.

 ```